bfreuden/kubernetes-cheat-sheet/README.md

 * 800 MB on master 1
 * 1 GB on master 2 (running nvidia)

-CPU usage is around 15% of a core with a idle cluster.
+CPU usage is around 15% of a core with an idle cluster.

 ## Update your Ansible inventory